samkas125/samkas125/README.md

   - **Physics simulations** in Python using the pygame module

   - **Ultimate tic-tac-toe** game made in Python.
-Allows users to play against RL agent, or another user through PyGame.
-(Private repo, will open soon)
+Includes an implementation of AlphaZero for Ultimate tic tac toe along with trained model that can be played against.

   - **Lexicon Legend** - A word based 2 player PvP game using NLP.